tuhulab/awesome-multiomics-skin/README.md

 # awesome-multiomics-skin

-Literature for multi-omics skin research based on LEO Pharma Scientic Informatics alerts.
+This repo collects literatures for multiomics skin research, with support from LEO Pharma Scientic Informatics.

 ## Atopic Dermatitis